 Every December I throw our annual Christmas cookie swap.
 It’s a simple event that we’ve honed to turnkey tradition over the years.
 I throw on some hipster Christmas music, set out plenty of holiday-appropriate nibbles like a cheese plate or crab dip, and put a little Santa cap on our corgi because ohmygod it’s adorable.

-Drink-wise I keep it simple: mulled wine and coquito.
+Drink-wise I keep it simple: mulled wine and this coquito.

-Mulled wine is one of those recipes that’s super easy to make and everyone loves.
-Coquito is just as easy, but unlike mulled wine, no one knows they love it yet.
+Coquito is an easy cocktail to make, but unlike mulled wine, no one knows they love it yet.
 As the host, I feel it’s my merrymaking duty to introduce people to it.

 Coquito is a traditional punch from Puerto Rico.
 It's often called "Puerto Rican eggnog" due to its very similar flavor profile and occasional use of eggs in some variations.